yenniejun/yenniejun.github.io/src/content/books/20200202 sympathizer.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/23168277-the-sympathizer"
 rating: 4.4
+description: "Nguyen has such mastery with prose and I underlined so many passages just because the prose was so beautiful or creative.
+His vocabulary is immense and he utilizes words and phrases in such familiar and surprising ways that are so beautiful, profound, expressive, and poetic.
+Also I just found his tone and language so funny.
+I found the humor dark and filled with irony."
 ---

 Finishing this book, I am struck by Nguyen's mastery with language, plot, character development, and storytelling.